JSB2010/Eli-Barkin-Be-Mitzvah-Website/firebase_functions_v2/README.md

 # Firebase Functions v2 Migration

-This directory contains the Firebase Functions v2 implementation for the Eli Barkin Bar Mitzvah website.
+This directory contains the Firebase Functions v2 implementation for the Eli Barkin Be Mitzvah website.

 ## Migration Status